xak200/Portfolio/README.md

 [Applied Internet Technology](./Applied%20Internet%20Technology):

-This is an example of code I wrote for a class project that uses Mongo, Mongoose, Node, javascript, Express, CSS, and HTML.
+This is an example of code I wrote for a class project that uses Mongo, Mongoose, Node, JavaScript, Express, CSS, and HTML.
 I implemented a restaurant website, which supplies potential or returning customers with contact information and menus.
 Customers are also able to write reviews through the website.